Answered By: The Library

 • Self-archiving by authors is permitted under green OA.
 This is independent of publication by a publisher, as the author can post the work to a website controlled by the author, the research institution that funded or hosted the work, or to an independent central open repository, where people can download the work without paying.

-If you are an HDR student, we recommend that you discuss these options with your School Librarian.
+If you are an HDR student, please contact your School Librarian for further discussion.